marutypes/FoundryVTT-Maru-Combat-Themes/README.md

 # Maru's Combat Themes
 I made this for my Fists of The Ruby Phoenix campaign.
+The module adds some custom themes to the combat theme dropdown, and also extends the combat theme system to work with end of combat and round start clips.

-Mostly silly fighting game references.
+The bundled audio is basically all silly fighting game references.

+## Usage
+To change your theme, select it from the dropdown menu in Core Settings -> Combat Theme.
+You can also find settings for whether to use the extra sound effect hooks under the modules settings.

 ## Themes

+The following themes are bundled in:
 * Guilty Gear Strive

-To change your theme, select it from the dropdown menu in Core Settings -> Combat Theme
+* BlazBlue Cross Tag Battle

+### Adding a theme

+WIP

 ## Audio sourcing